Multiple generalized cluster structures on $D(\text{GL}_n)$: Completeness

-\paragraph{The action of $\mathcal{U}$ upon other clusters.} Let $\tilde{\bg}$ be obtained from $\bg$ in one of the four ways described above (i.e., by removing a pair of related by $\gamma_r$ or $\gamma_c$ rightmost or leftmost roots from row or column runs), and let $\psi_{\square}(X,Y)$ be the variable that is cluster in $\gc(\bg)$ but such that the corresponding variable $\tilde{\psi}_{\square}(W,Z)$ in $\gc(\tilde{\bg})$ is stable.
-The following proposition corresponds to Proposition 7.4 in \cite{plethora} and describes the action of the maps $\mathcal{U}$ defined above upon an extended cluster other than the initial one. \begin{proposition} If $\psi$ and $\tilde{\psi}$ are cluster variables in $\gc(\bg)$ and $\gc(\tilde{\bg})$ that are obtained via the same sequences of mutations, then
+\paragraph{The action of $\mathcal{U}$ upon other clusters.} Let $\tilde{\bg}$ be obtained from $\bg$ in one of the four ways described above (i.e., by removing a pair of rightmost or leftmost roots from row or column runs), and let $\psi_{\square}$ be the variable that is cluster in $\gc(\bg)$ and such that the corresponding variable $\tilde{\psi}_{\square}$ is stable in $\gc(\tilde{\bg})$.
+The following proposition corresponds to Proposition~7.4 in~\cite{plethora} and describes the action of the maps $\mathcal{U}$ defined above upon an extended cluster other than the initial one. \begin{proposition} If $\psi$ and $\tilde{\psi}$ are cluster variables in $\gc(\bg)$ and $\gc(\tilde{\bg})$ that are obtained via the same sequences of mutations, then